Puppet Bike: Performances

 Initially, Trusty himself and 8 other performers rode the bike around Chicago, stopping at strategic corners to climb inside the box.
 Each performance lasted 2 to 4 hours and consisted of several different puppets with an animal theme.
 The puppets generally danced to various kinds of music and interacted with each other in other ways.
 The puppets also interacted with the audiences, waving to people, giving high fives, and sometimes popping out from a small door at waist height to gesture towards the tip box.
 Performers worked for tips only (generally placed in a locked box attached to the front of the enclosed staging area).

-By 2019, Trusty had sold the bike to Chicago artist Wendy Beyer, who operated it with Michael King, a longtime Puppet Bike performer of about 10 or 12 years by his own estimate.
-According to King in 2019, he had performed almost exclusively himself for the prior 10 years.

-Current

-The popularity of the bike has increased to the point that Trusty has had to turn away people interested in performing.
+The popularity of the bike increased to the point that Trusty began to turn away people interested in performing.
 The summer 2007 lineup included the bipolar friend, an artist from Ontario, Canada, bicyclists, teachers and theatre buffs.
-The performers keep the majority of their earnings, while Trusty keeps a small portion for bike maintenance.
+The performers kept the majority of their earnings, while Trusty kept a small portion for bike maintenance.
 In the summer of 2008, Trusty had planned to take the bike through Canada to the Arctic.

+By 2019, Trusty had sold the bike to Chicago artist Wendy Beyer, who operated it with Michael King, a longtime Puppet Bike performer.
+According to King in 2019, he had operated Puppet Bike alone almost exclusively for the prior 10 years.
+Beyer subsequently moved from Chicago and King continued to perform as of 2025.